zsiki/Find-GCP/README.md

 ## News

+- New command line switch (--aruco\_params) to specify all ArUco command line parameters in a JSON file
+- New output format parameter to generate GCP file for Meshroom
-The Python 2.x compatibility is not maintened after 08/27/2003.
+- The Python 2.x compatibility is not maintened after 08/27/2003.

 ## Installation